Rajat-Roy/CarND-PID-Control-Project/README.md

   return Kp * p_error + Kd * d_error + Ki * i_error;
 }
 ```
-## Controlling The Direction
+## PID Steering
-The first controller in this project is the one that, through the steering angle, makes the car drive along the road as close as possible to its center.
+`pid_steering` controller in this project is the one that, through the steering angle, makes the car drive along the road as close as possible to its center.

 At the beginning, I set the steering angle to a hardcoded value of zero and launched the simulator to see if the car goes straight.
 I noticed that the steering angle was correctly set to zero, with no deviation, and the car seemed (visually) to be driving straight.
 This is how I decided that, for the direction control, the integral component is not needed.
 I chose a PD controller.